mikrro/mikrro.github.io/blog/_posts/2016/2016-05-10-HVMguestexample.md

 Following I explain some of the configuration used underneath.

 1. Kernel
 When the guest is run first time it must be booted from a bootdisk.
 In my case it is a cd-rom with an image of openSUSE system.
 The boot option in this section should be accordingly set to cd-rom (boot = "d").
 After completing the process of installation the system will restart and the boot option should be changed to a hard disk (boot = "c").
-Reamining option is network/PXE (boot = "n").
+Remaining option is network/PXE (boot = "n").

 2. Devices
 There are three devices connected to the guest.
 A logical volume vg0, as a hard drive accessible from the guest as /dev/hdd, a cd-rom /dev/hdc and a usbdevice.
-A usb bus must be enabled (usb=1) for that option.
-Here the device is reffered by host:USBID which can be read by the lsusb tool, there are another way to reffer to it as described in the configuration manual.
+An usb bus must be enabled (usb=1) for that option.
+Here the device is referred by host:USBID which can be read by the lsusb tool, there are another way to refer to it as described in the configuration manual.

 3. Display
 A virtual network connection is used to connect to a guest with GUI.
 I am using a vncviewer.
-Alhough it demands restart during changes of the guest resolution it automatically adjusts to it in contrast to a gncviewer - it is probably configurable, but I did not find a clear explanation how to achive rescalling on the gncviewer.
+Although it demands restart during changes of the guest resolution it automatically adjusts to it in contrast to a gncviewer - it is probably configurable, but I did not find a clear explanation how to achieve rescaling on the gncviewer.

 4. Networking
 The main option here is the bridge name.
 Following is a guide how I managed to set up the network connection via wlan0 interface.